python-jsonschema/jsonschema/docs/errors.rst

         different instances or schemas), since it won't produce sensical output.
     :argument callable key: the key to use when sorting errors.
-See :func:`by_relevance` for more details (the default is to sort with the defaults of that function).
+See :attr:`relevance` and transitively :func:`by_relevance` for more
+        details (the default is to sort with the defaults of that function).
+        Changing the default is only useful if you want to change the function that rates errors but still want the error context decension done by this function.
     :returns: the best matching error, or ``None`` if the iterable was empty

     .. note::